Hollyw00d/simple-nodejs-todo-list-on-aws/README.md

 # simple-nodejs-todo-list-on-aws
-Simple Node.js To Do List on AWS
+- Simple Node.js To Do List on AWS

+- Linux alias: simplenodejstodo